ucsb-cs156/w22/_lab/team01.md

 Each member of the team is responsible for implementing one of these services, the matching controller, and the tests that go along with them.

+**NOTE: to get the participation grade for today's discussion seciton, you MUST actually post in the team slack channel which of the six you are claiming.
+If you are not present in discussion, you might get assigned one of these by your team.
+But you only get the particpation grade if you were actually in discussion as evidenced by your post to the Slack.**

 # Step 1.5: Document the division in your README.md file

 This step is also part of participation assignment (P04), in class on Monday 04/11/2021.